Politics and International Relations

 We have intakes in January, April, July and September each year.

 You should try to submit your application as far in advance of your preferred start date as possible.
-If you are an international applicant and require a visa to study in the UK you should submit your application at least three-to-four months before the proposed start date.
+If you are an international applicant and require a visa to study in the UK you should submit your application at least 5-6 months before the proposed start date.

 After you have submitted your application, it will take a minimum of six weeks for you to receive a decision about your application.